leonardcyber/unofficialkyc-cli/README.md

 outside dependencies besides a web browser that won't be transparently brought in during the golang compilation process.

-### Snapcraft
+### Snap

-Snap is not as bad as you may have been led to believe.
+Snap may not be as bad as you have been led to believe.
 At the moment we publish a snapcraft app named "kycli".
 To install it, after first installing [snap](https;//snapcraft.io) (if it's not already available on your distribution), run the terminal command: